phetsims/calculus-grapher/doc/implementation-notes.md

 - Saving the curve
 - Resetting all the points of the curve

-DerivativeCurve's main responsibility is to observe when the 'base' Curve changes and differentiates it and update the Points of the derivative.
+DerivativeCurve and SecondDerivativeCurve's main responsibility is to observe when the 'base' Curve changes and differentiates it and update the Points of the first and second derivative.
 Derivatives are computed by considering the slope of the secant lines from both sides of every point.

 `IntegralCurve` is a Curve subtype for the curve that represents the integral of the TransformedCurve.
 The TransformedCurve is referenced as the 'base' Curve of the IntegralCurve.